-ApsaraDB RDS (Relational Database Service) is a stable, reliable, and scalable online database service.
-Based on Alibaba Cloud's distributed file system and high-performance SSDs, RDS supports MySQL, SQL Server, PostgreSQL, PPAS (Postgre Plus Advanced Server, highly compatible with Oracle) and MariaDB engines.
-It provides a complete solution that includes backup, recovery, monitoring, migration, and more, allowing you to focus on services rather than database O&M.
+ApsaraDB for RDS (Relational Database Service) is a stable, reliable, and scalable online database service.
+Based on a distributed file system designed by Alibaba Cloud and incorporated with high-performance SSDs, RDS supports MySQL, SQL Server, PostgreSQL, Postgre Plus Advanced Server (PPAS), and MariaDB engines.
+It provides a complete solution that includes backup, recovery, monitoring, migration, and more, and allows you to focus more on services rather than database O&M.

 Use RDS Learning Path to learn about concepts and operations of RDS.

-- Instance: An RDS instance is a virtualized database server.
-You can create one or more databases in the instance.
+- Instance: Avirtualized database server.
+You can create one or more databases in an RDS instance.

-- Region: A region is a physical data center.
-Generally, your RDS and ECS instances need to be in the same region so that ECS can access RDS at the fastest speed.
+- Region: A physical data center.
+Generally, we recommend that your RDS and ECS instances are located in the same region so that ECS can access RDS at fasternetwork speeds.

 - Database engine: Database engines supported by RDS are MySQL, SQL Server, PostgreSQL, PPAS (Postgre Plus Advanced Server, highly compatible with Oracle) and MariaDB.
 For more information, see Database engines.

-- Instance type family: Common instance, dedicated instance, or dedicated-host instance.
+- Instance type family: ApsaraDB for RDS supports common instance, dedicated instance, or dedicated-host instance types.
 For more information, see Instance type overview.

-- Storage type: Local SSDs or cloud SSDs.
+- Storage type: ApsaraDB for RDS supports local SSDs or cloud SSDs.
 For more information, see Storage types.

-- ECS: ECS is a cloud-based server.
+- ECS: Elastic Compute Service (ECS) is a cloud-based server.
 An ECS instance can access an RDS instance at the fastest speed if the ECS instance accesses the RDS instance through the intranet.
 Using both ECS and RDS is a typical service model.

 - Redis: Redis is a persistent in-memory database service.
 If the service volume is large, using ECS, RDS, and Redis can handle more read requests and reduce the response time.